scribe-org/Scribe-iOS/README.md

 - Edits to KeyboardViewController and Keyboard.xib files to make Scribe keyboard elements dynamically sized [(see issue)]()

 - Edits to Keyboard.xib files to provide language specific UI elements based on grammatical needs [(see issue)]()

-- Make the shift key character change color after being pressed [(see issue)]()

-  - Note: we want ⇧ to switch to `⬆` and ⇪ to also be filled in

 - Fixes to the dark mode implementation [(see issue)]()